Sapphire317/19_2_Discrete/NumberCross/README.md

       8 3 9 5 9 2 1 4 9 35
   ```

-Press CTRL+D after you finished putting data,
+Press CTRL+D after you finished putting data

 ### Input
 All program receives the inputs by standard input.
 "NumbCross", its grid size is not fixed.
 Program doesn't know whether EOF.
 (Maximum 50 X 50)
 So, please tester enter "Ctrl+D" after all inputs are entered.
 Or Just use $ ./NumCross < input

 3. You can get the result.

-If puzzle doesn't have any solution, it will print "No solution"
+If puzzle doesn't have any solution, it will print "No solution".
 If puzzle has a solution, it will be printed.

 ### Files
 Makefile - Build script for CMake
 NumberCross.c - source code.